VectorInstitute/ai-deployment-bootcamp/README.md

-# AI Deployment Bootcamp
+# Deployment of AI Models Bootcamp

-This repository houses the reference implementations for the AI Deployment Bootcamp.
+This repository houses the reference implementations for the Deployment of AI Models Bootcamp.

 ## About

-The AI Deployment Bootcamp aims to introduce the different elements and concepts of a production model inferencing pipeline.
+The Deployment of AI Models Bootcamp aims to introduce and explain the details of the different elements and concepts of a production AI model inferencing pipeline.

-This repository contains reference implementations with terraform and python scripts to make online (real-time) and offline (batch) pipelines in cloud providers, as well as detailed instructions on how to upload models, configure and run the code, as well as testing the pipelines.
+This repository contains reference implementations with terraform and python scripts to make online (real-time) and offline (batch) pipelines in cloud providers, as well as detailed instructions on how to upload models, configure and run the code, and testing the pipelines.

 ## Repository Structure